Nafiz-Siddique/1800_202530_BBY29/README.md

 ## Contributors
-- **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
+- **Nafiz** - BCIT CST Student with a passion for outdoor adventures, sports, motorsports, creating programs, and indulging in video games.
+Fun fact: I was in the top 0.1% in the leaderboards for COD Warzone in Canada.
+I'm also an expert at debugging and build computers.
-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.
+- **Hadrian** - BCIT CST Student, who likes racing.

 ---